sleexyz/site-old/posts/2016-07-28-typeclasses.md

 ...
 ```

 -- but wait, the preceeding code will never compile, because the two instances overlap.
-Haskell requires canonicitiy of instances, so we cannot have two instances.
+Haskell requires canonical instances, so we cannot have two instances.

 So because of this issue, the Prelude decides that `Int` should just have *no* implementation of Monoid.
+This means in regards to Monoid instances, `Int` really corresponds to a *usage-based view* of `Int` -- aka the view of *non-usage*.

-This means `Int` corresponds to a usage-based view that we *don't* use monoidal append for our type!
-There exists *representationally equal* types, namely `Sum Int` and `Product Int`, which individually correspond to their own usage based views.
+The only way to use the other monoid implementations is via newtyping -- we have to convert our type to *representationally equal* types, namely `Sum Int` and `Product Int`.
+These types are just different views of `Int`, just corresponding to different usages.

-The key issue here is that `Sum Int` and `Product Int` are representationally equal with `Int`, yet they *have* to exist if we want to use an Int with their corresponding Monoid instances.
-Keep in mind I'm not against newtyping -- in fact I'm a fan of using it as a semantic tool to prevent errors -- but forcing conversion to a new type just for a new usage seems suboptimal. **Typeclasses make types correspond to their usages**, which in my mind takes away the generality and elegance of their underlying algebraic construction.
+The key issue is that although they are representationally equal with `Int`, *to do anything useful with a term requires nominal equality*.
+So if a function takes an `Int`, we cannot pass it a `Sum Int`; it is a nominally different type!
+This means any time we want to take advantage of an additive monoid instance for `Int`, we have to do an explicit conversion to and from the new type.
+I would argue further that this conversion is unergonomic enough that we don't even really use it; after all, how often do you use `Sum Int` in real code?

+By requiring canonicity of instances, **typeclasses weaken the role of types** to usage-based views.
+In our case, `Int` is not general enough of a type to account for different usages involing different Monoid instances.
+If we want to use other instances, we have to convert it to and from newtypes like `Sum Int` or `Product Int`; this is an unergonomic compromise at most, which could have been avoided if a Haskell type had the generality to admit different usages.

-### 2. Algebraic signatures are semantically unfit for typeclasses
+### 2. Typeclasses are semantically incompatible with algebraic signatures

 What is a monoid? nlab says: